-- It doesn’t require a net worth, compared to other franchisng operations as McDonald’s, as its the company who undertakes the expenses to open up a new restaurant.
+- It doesn’t require a net worth, compared to other franchising operations such as McDonald’s, as it’s the company that undertakes the expenses to open up a new restaurant.

-- However, the franchisee has to pay 15% on the net sales, and 50% on the net sales.
+- However, the franchisee has to pay 15% of the net sales and 50% of the net sales.

 - This makes sense as the franchisor and not the franchisee is the owner of the business, where the franchisee primarily operates the business.

-- Therefore, the Chick-fil-A franchising operations, looks more like a chain-model, while it skewes its playbook in finding the right people to operate the business.
+- Therefore, the Chick-fil-A franchising operations look more like a chain model, while it skews its playbook in finding the right people to operate the business.
 In fact, of the applicants, only a tiny percentage of those make it up to become franchisees.